Rotman Problem Solving Challenge

 Yes.
-You must be physically present at Rotman Problem Solving Challenge Weekend on March 28th and 29th in order to take part in the final competition.
+You must be physically present at Rotman Problem Solving Challenge on March 27th and 28th in order to take part in the final competition.

 Since the live presentation component is a key part of the evaluation process, we are unable to consider you for an award if you cannot give your presentation in person.